bcwhite-code/brians-blueprints/self-building-spacex.md

 best to minimize those and that means building a local processing factory.

-While the central reactor will support mining, it can supply only 360MW which means an additional power plant will be necessary.
+On Nauvis, configure two more pads of the Bulk Receiver for Cryonite Rods and Glass.

+On the new planet, build the following.
+Note that construction is done the same as on Nauvis.
+The Home block will forward the request and the Off-World Supply will fulfill it, though somewhat slower than a Nauvis build.

+* Cryonite.
+* Bulk Launch System: Add a second rocket silo according to blueprint instructions.
+Configure for Cryonite Rods and Glass with destinations in the Bulk Receiver.
+Ensure everything, including fuel, can reach the second silo!

+The home block's reactor will support all this but, in the future, another power source will be required to add more Cryonite processing blocks (which will feed the existing bulk launcher).

+Once all is running smoothly, head back to Nauvis.
+Use either a capsule's "emergency burn" or the personal cargo rocket.

 * Water Ice.

+Now repeat all that but on a Vulcanite world!

+Instead of "bulk" heavy oil replacing sulfuric acid, it'll need petroleum gas **and** sulfur.
+For the latter, add a sulfur filter to the two loaders off the red warehouses and to the requester chest feeding the same belt (for cleaning up after crashed rockets).

-It's time to go to space and build a "space mall" for all the things that can't be built on land.
+Nauvis will now be well supplied with both Cryonite and Vulcanite so it's time to go to space and build a "space mall" for all the things that can't be built on land.
 Nauvis Orbit ("norbit") could host this but it's better to move to Calidus Orbit because of the greatly increased solar power available.

 No "space mall" blueprint is included in the book but there are blueprints to help move ingredients from Nauvis and return finished products to Nauvis for inclusion in the general build system.

-Look under the following "Blocks" section for them.
+On Nauvis, you'll want...

+* Off-World Supply.
+* Bulk Launch System: (optional) For receiving large quantities of raw materials.
+These can be brought by the off-world supply rocket but if a lot is needed, there is no beating dedicated rockets.

 ## Blocks